gavand-sagar/fsd-2.0-git/README.md

 no one should able to modify this file directly!!

-new line after the protection added
+new line after the protection added"# new-folder"